JonOct45/NetworkProject/Project/README.md

 is your proof that the project was working on your side.
 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.

-## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.

-## Project Description and Detailed Guidelines (must read)

-Detailed guidelines about this project can be found in this file.
-Failure to follow them may result in a bad grade in your project.
-Take this into consideration.
-Please read them carefully, and don't hesitate to ask the instructor for clarification if needed.

 The project goal is to create a basic command line TCP/UDP Server-Client architecture network to provide basic services to multiple clients.